prcutler/the-bootloader/_drafts/circpyday2024.md

+## Intro
+* Welcome to a live edition of The Bootloader!
+    * To learn more about us or to subscribe to our podcast, visit [The Bootloader.net](https://thebootloader.net).
+* Have a question or comment?
+Find us in the Adafruit Discord at https://adafru.it/discord

 ## CircuitPython over the last year

 **“Life moves pretty fast.
 If you don't stop and look around once in a while, you could miss it.”**